 Clinical uses of SCF include

 The main effects of IFN-alpha are

 Clinical uses of IFN-beta include

-IFN-gamma is produced by NK cells, TC1 cells, and TH1 cells.
+IFN-gamma is produced by natural killer (NK) cells, cytotoxic type 1 (Tc1) cells, and T helper type 1 (Th1) cells.

 The main effects of IFN-gamma are